handsontable/handsontable/docs/content/guides/navigation/keyboard-shortcuts.md

 # Keyboard shortcuts

 Access all Handsontable features using just your keyboard.
-Use shortcuts similar to Google Sheets or Microsoft Excel.
+Use shortcuts you know from Google Sheets or Microsoft Excel.

 [[toc]]